 What is the best way to get around Amsterdam?

 There are many ways to get around Amsterdam, including walking, biking, and public transportation.
-This is generally based on your personal preferences, if you’re looking for a more active vacation, you might want to walk or bike.
+This is generally based on your preferences; if you’re looking for a more active vacation, you might want to walk or bike.
 Or, if you prefer a relaxing vacation, you might want to take public transportation.

 What are some must-see sights in Amsterdam?